 An effective local listing management strategy starts with claiming your listings and profiles.
 To help you get started, we listed the top doctor review sites where your brand should have a presence.

-- Google My Business
+- Google Business Profile (formerly Google My Business)

 - Dr. Oogle